 The third and final event of the annual Berklee Armand Zildjian Artist-in-Residence program features this year's guest artist, drummer Antonio Sanchez.
 An impressive and inspiring drummer, Sanchez is well-known for his work with Pat Metheny, Chick Corea, Danilo Perez, and Gary Burton, among many others.
 Watch Sanchez perform alongside guest musicians George Garzone, John Lockwood, and the Berklee Concert Jazz Orchestra under the direction of Greg Hopkins.

-$12 in advance, $14 day of show, general admission
+$8 in advance (discount applied at checkout), $12 day of show, general admission

 When the unmistakable musical influences of Thelonious Monk and Charlie Parker intersect with J.S.
 Bach, Scott Joplin, and the folkloric rhythms of Cuba, could one possibly conceptualize the celebration that occurs?
 Boston/New York-based jazz pianist Kevin Harris, joined by Berklee faculty Ron Mahdi and Ralph Peterson, will play a distinctive combination of traditional and contemporary music that seeks to explore such a crossroad.

 Mario Frangoulis is a tenor of the 21st century, with the ability to sing everything from the hard-rock anthem to an operatic aria.
 He is touring in support of his highly acclaimed international release Beautiful Things.